ssec/polar2grid/doc/source/introduction.rst

 .. ifconfig:: not is_geo2grid

-    Polar2Grid Version 3.0 is now available.
-This is a major update that includes changes to basic Polar2Grid execution.
+    Polar2Grid Version 3.1 is now available.
+This is a minor update that includes support for more VIIRS Science Products.
-    These changes bring Polar2Grid in conformity with the execution strategy of Geo2Grid, and takes advantage of the Xarray and Dask python libraries.

-    Please see the example executions listed at the end of every reader description in this document, as well as the updated examples in the :doc:`examples/index` section.
-Finally, the Appendix includes a longer list of changes and direct comparisons of Polar2Grid V2.3 to V3.0 executions.
-See :doc:`version3_implementation`.
+    Included in this release:

     .. include:: NEWS.rst
         :start-line: 6
-        :end-line: 14
+        :end-line: 17

     For more details on what's new in this version and past versions see the `Polar2Grid Release Notes <https://raw.githubusercontent.com/ssec/polar2grid/main/NEWS.rst>`_